 - Child Development and Preschool Management

-The College of Education is fully accredited by the National Council for the Accreditation for Teacher Education (NCATE).
-The Family and Consumer Sciences Programs are fully accredited by the American Association of Family and Consumer Sciences (AAFCS).
+The College of Education and Behavioral Sciences is fully accredited by the National Council for the Accreditation for Teacher Education (NCATE) and the Council for the Accreditation of Educator Preparation (CAEP).
 The School Psychology Program is fully accredited by the National Association of School Psychologists (NASP).
 The Clinical Mental Health and School Counseling Program are fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-The College of Education prepares teachers, resource and support personnel, and administrators for education service.
-The College’s programs focus on the needs of individuals interested in the traditional elementary and secondary school environments.
-However, the development of innovative concepts is encouraged.
+The College of Education and Behavioral Sciences prepares teachers, resource and support personnel, and administrators for educational service.
+The College’s programs focus on the needs of individuals interested in teaching within the traditional elementary and secondary school environments.
 Candidates are prepared for all areas of education from pre-school through adult years in both the public and private sectors.
 The knowledge and skills necessary for effective learning and teaching are provided to prospective teachers and other school personnel.
 In addition to programs of study leading to its degrees, the College offers credit and non-credit workshops designed specifically to meet the unique needs of area school systems.

 Besides insuring a broad general education and sound professional background and competence, the curricula offered provides valuable foundational education in psychology.

-The College works closely with local and state groups to foster better teaching and higher professional standards.
+The College works closely with local and state groups to foster quality teaching and higher professional standards.

-Additional purposes of the College of Education are to offer:
+Additional purposes of the College of Education and Behavioral Sciences are to offer:

 - A Bachelor of Arts degree in Psychology

-- Psychology courses for students enrolled in other degree programs
+- Psychology courses for candidates enrolled in other degree programs

-- Human Performance Education courses for students enrolled in other degree programs
+- Human Performance Education courses for candidates enrolled in other degree programs

-- Graduate programs as described elsewhere in this Bulletin
+- Graduate programs as described elsewhere within the Catalog

-Observation and student teaching experiences are provided in teacher preparation centers located in South Central Louisiana as well as in Polk Hall and other campus buildings.
+Observation and candidate residency experiences are provided in teacher preparation centers located in South Central Louisiana as well as in Polk Hall and other campus buildings.
 The programs of these schools are influenced by such factors as available plant facilities, materials, equipment, established curriculum patterns, community attitudes, and the imagination of the professional personnel.
-Supervising teachers are selected because of the high quality of their teaching, their indicated competence to guide potential teachers and certification in supervision of student teaching (masters degree, three or more years of teaching, and EDAS 511).
-Effective in 2002, certified teachers in Louisiana who have been trained as assessment evaluators are also eligible to supervise student teachers.
-Effective in 2004, teachers who have achieved National Board Certification are also eligible to supervise student teachers.
+Supervising teachers are selected based on the high quality of their teaching, their indicated competence to guide pre-service teachers and certification in supervision of student teaching (masters degree, three or more years of teaching, and EDAS 511).
+Effective 2002, certified teachers in Louisiana who have been trained as assessment evaluators are also eligible to supervise residency candidates.
+Effective 2004, teachers who have achieved National Board Certification are also eligible to supervise residency candidates.

 Louisiana Center for Dyslexia and Related Learning Disorders

-The Louisiana Center for Dyslexia and Related Learning Disorders is housed in S. Babington and Peltier Hall.
+The Louisiana Center for Dyslexia and Related Learning Disorders is housed in the FACS Building and Peltier Hall.
 The state Center provides direct service to Nicholls State University students and area residents, conducts psycho-educational assessments for children and adults, prepares teachers to serve individuals with dyslexia, disseminates information about dyslexia, contributes to state policy regarding dyslexia, and conducts research that will contribute to the study of dyslexia.

 Louisiana Teacher Certification Requirements

-Upon completion of all academic requirements including graduation, student teaching and passing of the Praxis Examination or N.T.E. equivalent (if taken prior to September 1, 1999), the College of Education will submit all of the student’s credentials to the State Department of Education at the request of the student for initial certification.
+Upon completion of all academic requirements including graduation, candidate teaching and passing of the Praxis Examination or N.T.E. equivalent (if taken prior to September 1, 1999), the College of Education and Behavioral Sciences will submit all of the candidate’s credentials to the Louisiana State Department of Education at the request of the candidate for initial certification.
 However, a teacher already certified should see his or her employer to add-on a certification.

 Praxis Examination Requirements

-All Praxis examinations are available at www.teachlouisiana.net.
-All minimum scores are two points higher for entering freshmen to a University of Louisiana System institution effective Fall 2004, Nicholls State University is included.
+All Praxis examinations are available at www.ets.org/praxis/la.
+All minimum scores are two points higher for entering freshmen to a University of Louisiana System institution effective Fall 2004, including Nicholls State University.

-All parts of the NTE/PRAXIS required for certification must be passed prior to student teaching.
+All parts of the NTE/PRAXIS required for Louisiana certification must be passed prior to candidate residency.
 (Information on minimum passing scores available in the Dean’s Office as well as the link provided.)
 NTE scores taken after September 1, 1999 are not valid for certification in Louisiana.
-Students who have a composite ACT score of 22 or higher or a combined verbal and quantitative SAT score of 1030 do not have to take Praxis I effective September 2006.
+As of September 2006, candidates who have a composite ACT score of 22 or higher or a combined verbal and quantitative SAT score of 1030 are exempt from the Praxis I requirement.

-The Non-Master’s Teacher Certification Program is an alternative path to teacher certification in levels for elementary grades (1-5), middle grades (4-8), secondary grades (6-12), or human performance education (K-12).
-It is a 27-33 student credit hour program that combines undergraduate and graduate course work (21 hours) and a two-semester internship (six credit hours) or one semester of student teaching (twelve semester hours).
+The Certification Only Program is an alternative path to teacher certification for elementary grades (1-5), secondary grades (6-12) within specific content areas, or human performance education (K-12).
+It is a 27-33 credit hour program that combines undergraduate and graduate course work (21 hours) and a two-semester residency (six credit hours).

-Admission to the Non-Master’s Teacher Program – Candidates who meet the requirements below will be issued a program prescription, which signifies full admission to the program:
+Admission to the Certification Only Program – Candidates who meet all the minimum requirements listed below will be issued a program prescription, which signifies full admission to the program:

 1. Have a bachelor’s degree within a field other than education from a regionally accredited institution of higher education.

 2. Have a Grade Point Average of 2.5 or greater on last 60 hours of undergraduate coursework.

-3. Successfully pass the Praxis I series (based on the University of Louisiana System requirements – See Praxis Examinations Requirements above) and the respective Praxis II content exam specific to the area desired certification.
+3. Successfully pass Praxis I series (based on the University of Louisiana System requirements – See Praxis Examinations Requirements above) and the respective Praxis II content exam specific to the area desired certification.